AleMatGra/reNamer/README.md

 - replace specific characters with a defined replacement-character (default is ' ')
 - remove specific characters

-- all files with the defined extension then will be renamed according to the config
+When you execute reNamer, all files with the defined extension will be renamed according to the config (order as described above).

 ## Settings:
 - auto delete the config file (makes cleanup easier)